-Net cash flow from investing activities was an outflow of USD 13.4 million compared to an outflow of USD 31.3 million in 2018.
-This comprised USD 12.9 million of investment in oil and gas assets during the year and USD 0.5 million related to certain completion costs for the 2018 Tunisian acquisitions.
-In 2018, the outflow on acquisitions amounted to USD 33.6 million whilst cash of USD 9 million was acquired as part of these acquisitions, partially offset by increase in non-recourse loan by USD 10.9 million.
+Net cash flow from investing activities was an outflow of USD 13.8 million comprising of investment in oil and gas assets.
+This compares to an outflow of USD 13.4 million in 2019, USD 12.9 million relating to investment in oil and gas assets and USD 0.5 million related to certain completion costs for the 2018 Tunisian acquisitions.

-Net cash flow from financing activities during 2019 was an outflow of USD 1.7 million, represented by a cash inflow of USD 16.2 million of gross proceeds from equity placement and USD 2.5 million of proceeds from loans and borrowings.
-This was offset by a cash outflow USD 7.4 million relating to debt repayment and USD 10 million deposited against a bank guarantee in support of the Group's obligation to drill one well on SOEP in Tunisia.
-This compared to a cash inflow of USD 53.7 million during 2018, predominantly comprising gross proceeds from equity placements of USD 38.4 million and net proceeds of USD 15.7 million from loans and borrowings.
+Net cash flow from financing activities was an outflow of USD 1.5 million in 2020 (2019: USD 1.8 million).
+The outflow was a result of debt and borrowing cost repayments of USD 5.5 million, RSU settlements USD 0.3 million and lease liability payments of USD 0.2 million.
+This was offset by realised gains on commodity hedges of USD 4.5 million.
+Net cash flow from financing activities during 2019 was an outflow of USD 1.8 million, represented by a cash inflow of USD 16.2 million of gross proceeds from equity placement and USD 2.5 million of proceeds from loans and borrowings, offset by a cash outflow USD 7.4 million relating to debt repayment and USD 10 million deposited against a bank guarantee in support of the SOEP licence in Tunisia.

-Cash and cash equivalents were therefore USD 20.5 million, excluding USD 10 million held for the SOEP guarantee compared to USD 23.4 million at 31 December 2018.
+Cash and cash equivalents were therefore USD 5.7 million, excluding USD 10 million held for the SOEP guarantee compared to USD 20.5 million at 31 December 2019.